jmetteUni/aurora-0-he/README.md

 These settings define how often (in number of timesteps) data is written to the output file, namely the RESTART file, the AVERAGE file and the DIAGNOSTICS file.
 Usually the AVG file is the one you would use to analyse the results.

+    Vtransform == 2             ! transformation equation
+    Vstretching == 4            ! stretching function

+    THETA_S == 0.0d0            ! surface stretching parameter
+    THETA_B == 3.0d0            ! bottom  stretching parameter
+    TCLINE == 20.0d0            ! critical depth (m)

+This are properties of your grid.
+They have to match the ones you used when generating your grid file.

+    TIME_REF =  20220726.0d0    ! yyyymmdd.dd

+This sets a reference time for your application.
+If a date is used here all other dates in the input files (for example tidal forcing) have to correspond to this reference date.

+     GRDNAME == ./Data/grid-M256L256.nc
+     ININAME == ./Data/grid-M256L256_ini_nemo_20220726T00_64layer.nc
+     !
+ININAME == roms_ini.nc
+     ...
+     BRYNAME == ./Data/grid-M256L256_bry_nemo_20220726T00_20230701T00.nc
+     ...
+     TIDENAME == ./Data/grid-M256L256_tides.nc

+This sets the NetCDF files for the grid, the initial condiitons, the boundary condtions and the tidal forcing files.
+If the application should be run without them (e.g. for testing) set the parameter as in the option which is commented out.

+     NFFILES == 2                                                       ! number of unique forcing files
+     FRCNAME == ./Data/grid-M256L256_bhflux_130MW_20220726T00.nc \      ! forcing file 1, grid 1
+                ./Data/grid-M256L256_bpflux_20220726T00.nc

+This sets the forcing files for the bottom flux.
+It is seperated for the heatflux (bhflux) and the passive tracer flux (bpflux), so `NFFILES == 2`.

 ## Adjusting the setup
 ## Running